SciML/SciMLDocs/docs/src/highlevels/modeling_tools.md

 While in theory one can build perfect code for all models from scratch, in practice many scientists and engineers need or want some help!
-The SciML modeling tools provide a higher level interface over the equation solvers which help the translation from good models to good simulations in a way that abstracts away the mathematical and computational details without giving up performance.
+The SciML modeling tools provide a higher level interface over the equation solvers which helps the translation from good models to good simulations in a way that abstracts away the mathematical and computational details without giving up performance.